tytydraco/yessleep/out/Cinnamon.md

 Sophie started eating purées a little later.
 Apple and cinnamon was the first one she really loved.

+The first time Dana opened one of the jars, I could smell the cinnamon from across the kitchen.

+"Guess that's why the rats never came back," I said.

+Dana looked over at me.
+"What?"

+"Cinnamon.
+I read somewhere rats hate the smell."

+"We haven't had rats in two years."

+"I know.
+Apparently their noses are so sensitive that when a smell is strong enough, it can drown everything else out."

+"Drown out what?"

+"Food.
+Other animals."
+I shrugged.
+"Things nearby they should probably notice."

+Dana stared at me for a second.

+"So Sophie is pest control now?"

+"Finally earning her keep."

+"You're horrible."

+She was smiling when she said it.

-She'd see the spoon coming and open her mouth like a baby bird, then somehow get half of it on her cheeks anyway.
+Sophie saw the spoon coming and opened her mouth like a baby bird, then somehow got half of it on her cheeks anyway.

+Dana laughed and wiped her chin.

-Dana started calling her Cinnamon.
+After that she started calling her Cinnamon.

 At first it was my little Cinnamon girl.
 Then just Cinnamon.
 Sometimes Cinny when Dana was tired.

-"She's going to hate us when she's fifteen and we tell people about this," Dana said once, wiping mush from Sophie's chin.
+"She's going to hate us when she's fifteen and we tell people about this," Dana said once.

 "Then we won't tell anybody."